Ellis-Ayikwei/waste-wise/Wasgo-BE/POSTCODE_VALIDATION_GUIDE.md

 ## Overview

-Your MoreVans backend now uses a **simplified Google Maps API** for postcode validation and address lookup.
+Your Wasgo backend now uses a **simplified Google Maps API** for postcode validation and address lookup.
 This provides clean, structured address data with proper address components.

 ## Available APIs